 The J. Parker and Kathryn Webb Dinius Fellowship supports students who plan to pursue or who are pursuing a graduate or professional degree at The Ohio State University.

 The Fulbright Program is the largest U.S. exchange program for students and young professionals to undertake international graduate study, advanced research, university teaching, and primary and secondary school teaching worldwide.
-The application process is coordinated by the Graduate School.

 The Fulbright-Hays Doctoral Dissertation program supports travel for research and study opportunities or dissertation research in modern foreign languages and specific area studies that must be conducted in another country.
-The application process is administered by the Office of International Affairs.

 The International Awards for Visual/Performing Arts from Arts and Humanities provides a stipend of $1,000 for graduate students in visual/performing arts fields who need to travel abroad for professional reasons.
-Up to two scholarships will be awarded each year.

 To promote the understanding of foreign countries, cultures, and peoples through academic study.